 Beautiful, clear weather, if a bit chilly Saturday night, but nothing that a fierce fire and few nips of cheap whiskey couldn't quell.

-As usual, we had a great time and were able, by the grace of the benevolent river gods, to stay safe and most dry throughout another fine outing.
+As usual, we had a great time and were able, by the grace of the benevolent river gods, to stay safe and mostly dry throughout another fine outing.

 I was fortunate to grow up in the Kansas City area where it is said "while New Orleans was the birthplace of jazz, America's music grew up in Kansas City."